-The employer contribution rate increased from 20.28% to 21.30% for fiscal year 2020.
+The employer contribution rate increased from 21.30% to 21.61% for fiscal year 2021, mainly due to the phased recognition of the 2017 assumption changes in the contribution rate.

 An analysis of the changes in the employer contribution rate appears on Table 11a of this report.
 An analysis of the changes in the unfunded actuarial accrued liability appears on Table 11c.